Eliminate Miter Dross and Save 40% Labor Cost via Baison 3D Laser.

 3. Laser Cutting Technology

 Laser cutting is becoming popular due to its precision and versatility.
 This technique utilizes a high-energy laser beam to make a bevel cut of different materials, including wood and metal.
 The intense laser beam melts and vaporizes the material as it moves along the cutting pattern.
-It offers you precise cuts without any material wastage.
-However, the laser beam can be damaging and requires training and safety measures to avoid accidents.

 4. Water Jet Cutting